MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/capacity-planning.md

 - Identify system operations such as Search incremental crawls, daily backups, profile sync timer jobs, web analytics processing, logging timer jobs and others.

-- Estimate the total number of users per day that are expected to utilize each capability, derive the estimated concurrent users and high-level Requests per second, there are some assumptions you will be making such as present concurrency and the factor of RPS per concurrent users that is different across capabilities, you should use the workload table earlier in this section for your estimates.
+- Estimate the total number of users per day that are expected to utilize each capability, derive the estimated concurrent users and high-level Requests per second, there are some assumptions you'll be making such as present concurrency and the factor of RPS per concurrent users that is different across capabilities, you should use the workload table earlier in this section for your estimates.
 It is important to focus on peak hours, rather than average throughput.
-Planning for peak activity, you are able to proper size your SharePoint Server 2013-based solution.
+Planning for peak activity, you're able to proper size your SharePoint Server 2013-based solution.

 If you have an existing Office SharePoint Server 2007 solution, you can mine the IIS log files or look to other Web monitoring tools you have to better understand some of the expected behaviors from the existing solution or see the instructions in the section below for more details.
-If you are not migrating from an existing solution, you should fill out the table using rough estimates.
-In later steps, you will need to validate your assumptions and tune the system.
+If you're not migrating from an existing solution, you should fill out the table using rough estimates.
+In later steps, you'll need to validate your assumptions and tune the system.

 #### Analyzing your SharePoint Server 2013 IIS Logs